stuarthayhurst/stuarthayhurst/README.md

     <h4>GNOME Extensions:</h4>
     <li><a href="https://github.com/stuarthayhurst/remove-app-menu-extension">Remove App Menu Extension</a>: A GNOME extension to remove the app menu in the top right</li>
     <li><a href="https://github.com/stuarthayhurst/alphabetical-grid-extension">Alphabetical App Grid Extension</a>: A GNOME extension to restore the alphabetical ordering of the app grid</li>
-    <li><a href="https://github.com/stuarthayhurst/privacy-menu-extension">Privacy Menu Extension</a>: A GNOME extension to add a quick access menu for privacy settings</li>
+    <li><a href="https://github.com/stuarthayhurst/privacy-menu-extension">Privacy Quick Settings Menu Extension</a>: A GNOME extension to add a quick access menu for privacy settings</li>
     <h4>Other projects:</h4>
     <li><a href="https://github.com/stuarthayhurst/ammonite-engine">Ammonite Engine</a>: An OpenGL based graphics engine to display models, focused on ease of use</li>
     <h4>Archived projects:</h4>